 Full details of the modules on this programme of study are available by clicking the following link:

-The multi-disciplinary strengths of the graduates are particularly attractive to the small-to-medium enterprises often found in Ireland as these companies place a high value on the expertise, self-sufficiency and practical skills that courses in this Department are designed to cultivate.
+The multi-disciplinary strengths of the graduates are particularly attractive to the small-to-medium enterprises often found in Ireland as these companies place a high value on the expertise, self-sufficiency and practical skills that courses in the CIT Department of Physical Sciences are designed to cultivate.
 Looking beyond Ireland, the European dimension to the courses prepares graduates for work within the larger European and international firms and research institutes.